Would you call your license verification program a success? A proactive process rather than a reactive one?

 By critical, we mean the types of changes that may render a candidate or employee ineligible to provide patient care - disciplinary sanctions, exclusions, elapsed or revoked licensure, etc. Caregivers must be properly licensed to provide patient care at all times.
 Although the regulatory standard is to verify at hire and at renewal, this leaves critical gaps, sometimes years, where these changes may go undetected.
 By the time your team recognizes the changes, the caregiver may have been unlawfully providing patient care for some time, rendering your organization out of compliance.

-A best practice approach is to verify licensure every day, if possible, or at least once per month.
+A best practice approach is verifying licensure every day, if possible, or at least once monthly.
 This reduces the time it takes your team to identify and take action on important licensure changes.
 How long does it take your team to identify these changes?
 Are you satisfied with this performance?
 If not, it may be time to consider increasing how often you verify.

 Late license renewals have a number of consequences - disruptions in the work schedule, administrative resources to follow up and reschedule patients, and more.
-The goal, of course, is for your population to renew on or before the license expiration date 100% of the time; however, well all know that we don’t live in a perfect world and there’s always a few stragglers.
+The goal, of course, is for your population to renew on or before the license expiration date 100% of the time; however, well, all know that we don’t live in a perfect world, and there are always a few stragglers.

-Where effectiveness determines how well your organization is complying with regulatory standards, efficiency determines how you might be losing money on the process.
-Because after all, time is money.
+Where effectiveness determines how well your organization complies with regulatory standards, efficiency determines how you might lose money on the process.
+Because, after all, time is money.

-1. The number of full time employees dedicated to license verification for your organization; or, the number of hours any employee dedicates to the task.
+1. The number of full-time employees dedicated to licensing verification for your organization; or the number of hours any employee dedicates to the task.